cyberpay/sixeleven/client/README.md

 HowTo
 =============

-This assumes namecoin is running on the local machine with the default RPC port, and Tor and polipo are installed.
+This assumes 611 is running on the local machine with the default RPC port, and Tor and polipo are installed.

-Run ncproxy with RPC user and password arguments for namecoin:
+Run ncproxy with RPC user and password arguments for 611:

 `./ncproxy --user=USER --pass=PASS`